mmgen/mmgen-wallet/README.md

 keys never touch an online computer.

 At the heart of the MMGen system is the seed, the "master key" providing access to all your Bitcoins.
-The seed can be stored in four different ways:
+The seed can be stored in five different ways:

   1. as a password-encrypted wallet.
 For password hashing, the crack-resistant scrypt hash function is used.
-Scrypt's parameters can be customized on the command line to make your wallet's password virtually impossible to crack should it fall into the wrong hands.
+Scrypt's parameters can be tuned on the command line to make your wallet's password virtually impossible to crack should it fall into the wrong hands.
 The wallet is a tiny, six-line text file suitable for printing or even writing out by hand;

-  2. as a seed file: a one-line base-58 representation of your unencrypted seed with a checksum;
+  2. as a seed file: a one-line, conveniently formatted base-58 representation of your unencrypted seed plus a checksum;

-  3. as an Electrum-like mnemonic of 12, 18 or 24 words; or
+  3. as an Electrum-like mnemonic of 12, 18 or 24 words;

-  4. as a brainwallet password (this option is recommended for expert users only).
+  4. as a brainwallet passphrase (this option is recommended only for users who understand the risks of brainwallets and know how to create a strong brainwallet passphrase).
+The brainwallet is hashed using scrypt with tunable parameters, making it much harder to crack than standard SHA-256 brainwallets; or

+  5. as "incognito data", an MMGen wallet encrypted to make it indistinguishable from random data.
+This data can be hidden in and retrieved from a random-data filled disk partition or file at an offset of your choice.
+	 This makes it possible to hide a wallet in a public location -- on cloud storage, for example.
+Incognito wallet hiding/retrieval is seamlessly integrated into MMGen, making its use nearly as easy as that of the standard wallet.

 The best part is that all these methods can be combined.
 If you forget your mnemonic, for example, you can regenerate it and your keys from the stored wallet or seed file.
 Correspondingly, a lost wallet can be regenerated from the mnemonic or seed or a lost seed from the wallet or mnemonic.
+Keys from a forgotten brainwallet can be recovered from the brainwallet's corresponding wallet file.

+#### Why MMGen is not a BIP32 wallet

+Most popular deterministic wallets use the elliptic-curve-based BIP32 or Electrum protocols to generate their key/address pairs.
+MMGen, on the other hand, uses a much simpler system: a simple SHA-512 hash chain with double SHA-256 branches.
+One advantage of this system is that you can recover your keys from an MMGen seed without the MMGen program itself using standard command-line utilities.
+But the most important advantage is security: elliptic-curve wallets are not only cryptographically weaker than hash-bashed ones but have a dangerous flaw -- their 'master public key' feature allows an attacker to recover any key in the wallet from a single compromised key (for a detailed discussion of this problem, see Vitalik Buterin's article [Deterministic Wallets, Their Advantages and Their Understated Flaws][7]).
+Though the master public key feature of BIP32 and Electrum wallets is undeniably convenient, MMGen makes up for its absence by allowing you to save a virtually unlimited number of Bitcoin addresses for future use in an address file, which addresses may safely be made public.

 ### Download/Install